Table of Contents

 In addition to creating less heat overall than their older counterparts, LEDs also emit light directionally, with a 180-degree angle, whereas HPS lamps emit light over 360 degrees.
 This makes LEDs efficient at targeting growth areas while preventing infrared light from being wasted on unnecessary areas.

-LED’s low energy requirements make them a compatible choice for renewable energy systems, such as solar panels.
+LEDs’ low energy requirements make them compatible with renewable energy systems, such as solar panels.
 Additionally, LEDs tend to be smaller, reducing manufacturing demands for raw materials and production emissions.
-And if the rate of LED users continues to grow at its expected rate, the U.S. could see CO2 emissions fall by 100 million metric tons per year.
+If the number of LED users continues to grow at its expected rate, the U.S. could see CO2 emissions fall by 100 million metric tons per year.

 Time to Make the Switch

-While LEDs outpace HPSs on almost every front, there is still some hesitancy from cannabis growers who have traditionally used HPSs throughout their careers.
-This reluctance to convert from HPSs to LEDs lies in the cost: the cost of buying new, more expensive lights, installation costs, and complementary costs to configure the lights into existing growing models or vice versa.
+While LEDs outpace HPSs on almost every front, cannabis growers who have traditionally used HPSs throughout their careers still have some hesitancy to convert from HPSs to LEDs.
+This reluctance lies in the cost: the cost of buying new, more expensive lights, installation costs, and complementary costs to configure the lights into existing growing models or vice versa.

 While HPSs are phased out and replaced by LEDs, there is still room for HPSs currently in use.
 For growers looking for a short-term indoor cultivation solution for one or two growing seasons, HPSs can be an affordable and easily accessible option.
 Also, for growers experimenting with new, heat, or drought-resistant strains, HPSs could help replicate harsh environmental conditions indoors, although this is not ideal for most cannabis strains.